Hello + Q&A

 Thanks Mick from Hungry Diner for this question!

-I built my photography career using the Fujifilm X-T20, which together with the Fujifilm 35mm f/1.4 lens is about AUD $1.5k (I used this camera/lens combo for basically all shots except flatlays).
-This little camera can do some amazing stuff and the price point is very reasonable.
+I built my photography career using the Fujifilm X-T20, which together with the Fujifilm 35mm f/1.4 lens is about AUD $1.5k (I used this camera/lens combo for basically all shots, except flatlays).
+This little camera can do some amazing stuff and the price point is very reasonable in my opinion.
 My only huge gripe with this camera is that it does not have a fully articulating screen (i.e. flippy/swivelly screen).
-It tilts up/down which is fine for general use, however, if you want to do flatlays and overhead shots, this will make things difficult.
+It tilts up/down which is fine for general use, however, if you want to do flatlays and overhead table shots (without mounting your camera to a tripod/c-stand), you’re often shooting blind.

-If you don’t have any wiggle room with your budget, there are plenty of affordable crop sensor DSLR cameras on the market.
+There are also plenty of affordable crop sensor DSLR cameras on the market.
 A fellow blogger/food photographer of mine who produces stunning images (check her out – @cherri_cupcake!) uses the Canon 200D + 18-55mm f/4 kit lens (great for flatlays) + Canon 50mm f/1.8 lens (around $200).
 With this kit and you’ll be producing some awesome content in no time, all for under $1000!

 How did you build up your following/what is the best strategy to use when social media marketing?